Dead Meadow interview with Jason Simon

 Sometimes they forget our peanut M and M’s.
 It’s real messed up.
 Just kidding.
 It’s always an adventure.
 We can have an amazing show and great time one day and feel on top of the world and then the next day, next town, everything goes wrong.
 But it’s all good…can’t have no highs without the lows….

 Where will you go touring?
-Can we expect you in Europe?
-Perhaps in my country, Slovenia?
-Couple of years ago you were playing in Ljubljana at a place called Metelkova.
-Do you remember that perhaps?
+Couple of years ago you were playing in Ljubljana, Slovenia.
+It was a great show.